elycruz/gulpw/README.md

 ### Bundle config
 A bundle config:
 - is made of either a *.yaml, *.json, or *.js file with one or more properties listed in it.
-- only requires an `alias` property to be a valid bundle config file.
-- can have many sections used by tasks.
+- can have many config sections used by tasks.
-- can be creaated by calling `gulpw bundle-config`.
+- can be created by calling `gulpw bundle-config`.
 Note this task will not overwrite existing bundles but will let you know when they already exists and will prompt you to enter a new name/alias.

-#####Valid Bundle Config file:
+##### Valid Bundle Config file:
 ```
 # some-other-bundle.yaml
 alias: some-other-bundle
 ```

-#####Another Valid Bundle Config file:
+##### Another Valid Bundle Config file:
 ```
 # some-bunde.yaml
 alias: some-bundle